 The number of sessions needed depends solely on each client.
-This is why I allow for a free consultation, so we can identify if there is a short or long-term issue.
-However further issues often come out during the course of therapy so we will review progress regularly to ensure we are both happy with the direction we are taking.
+In our first meeting we will identify your goals and whether there is a short or long-term issue.
+However, further issues often come out during the course of therapy so we will review progress regularly to ensure we are both happy with the direction we are taking.

-I charge £42 for each 50 minute session.
+I charge £45 for each 50 minute session.
 This is payable by card or cash if face-to-face.
 Zoom and telephone sessions can be paid for by PayPal or by bank transfer.
 I offer reduced fees for NHS staff, students and those on low income, so please speak to me about this if you want to know more.